Distribution Profiles

 - Partner-level rules – Further filter which leads each partner receives.
 Example: "Only leads where ZIP starts with 90" for Partner A.

 Encrypted fields: Encrypted fields cannot be used in distribution rules.
 Use non-encrypted fields only.
+This applies to encrypted Address fields too; sub-fields of an encrypted Address are not available as routing targets.

 Enabling and Disabling Profiles